Axeon-Network/kurowiki/pages/articles/listofkayauroracodenames.md

 Codename used for various later-cancelled projects for the [Axeon Network](Axeon_Network) in multiple instances since 2023:
 - **The *Orchid* Discord Bot** (May 2023): spiritual successor (but unrelated) to 2018's *AxeonBot*, used as a complementary extension to existing 3rd-party bots already in use in Axeon Network (at the time known as Lynxmic's Square).
 The original bot account for it would later change to report the online status of [MidoriMC](MidoriMC) on Discord.
-- **The *Orchid* Revolt Bot** (February 2025): a multi-purpose bot with many features that anyone could add to their very own Revolt servers (similar to [Venus](Venus) feature-wise).
+- **The *Orchid* Stoat Bot** (February 2025): a multi-purpose bot with many features that anyone could add to their very own Stoat (Formerly revolt.chat) servers (similar to [Venus](Venus) feature-wise).
 The original bot account would later be deleted in March 2025.
-- ***Project Orchid*** (July 2025): linking together all chats of the Axeon Network (the Discord Server, the Revolt Server, and the MidoriMC in-game chat).
+- ***Project Orchid*** (July 2025): linking together all chats of the Axeon Network (the Discord Server, the Stoat Server, and the MidoriMC in-game chat).
-     - An example on how the idea would go: someone from Discord sends a message to the `#global` text channel on Discord and it would show up on the `#global` text channel on Revolt or vice-versa.
-Messages from both channels from Discord and Revolt would show up in the MidoriMC in-game chat as well, and people online on MidoriMC can choose to have their messages go on both channels on Discord and Revolt as well.
+     - An example on how the idea would go: someone from Discord sends a message to the `#global` text channel on Discord and it would show up on the `#global` text channel on Stoat or vice-versa.
+Messages from both channels from Discord and Stoat would show up in the MidoriMC in-game chat as well, and people online on MidoriMC can choose to have their messages go on both channels on Discord and Stoat as well.

    <div class="container">
         <img src="resources/img/articles/listofkayauroracodenames/orchid.png" style="width:20%; height:auto">